-Placing requests may be made for Fairview School or an Intensive Support Provision (ISP) when a child's education needs cannot be met in their catchment school and their learning requires to be supported at an intensive level.

-A Transition Panel will consider the request, basing its decision on a comprehensive assessment of the child's educational needs.
-This assessment will incorporate the perspectives of the child's parents, teacher, school Educational Psychologist, and the Inclusion Quality Improvement Officer.
+Placing requests may be made for Fairview School or an intensive support provision when a child's education needs cannot be met in their catchment school.
+Consideration of a request will be based upon an assessment of the child's education needs that includes the views of their parents, teacher, school education psychologist and Inclusion Quality Improvement Officer.

-Where a child has been identified as having support needs which cannot be met within the Authority, the Authority may consider placement in a special school (either within or out with Perth & Kinross).
+Where a child has been identified as having additional support needs which cannot be met within the Authority, the Authority may consider placement in a special school (either within or out with Perth & Kinross).